 Below Voltages is Temperatures.
 This covers the CPU (socket), PWM, SYS, individual CPU cores, and the CPU package, which reports temperatures from the CPU Register.
-The bottom section is for Fans, which displays the RPM of all fans currently plugged in to the motherboard using the 4-pin fan headers.
+The bottom section is for Fans, which displays the RPM of all fans currently plugged in to the motherboard using the 3-pin or 4-pin fan header.

-The next tab is "Overclocking," which covers adjustments to the BCLK, individual Cores, and the RING.
+The next tab is "Overclocking," which covers adjustments to the BCLK, individual Cores, and the MESH.

 The BCLK can be adjusted by either manually moving the slider, or clicking on the arrows to the right.
-The BCLK can be adjusted by hundredths of a MHz.
-For example, the slider will show 10511, whereas the monitor will show 105.1 (rounded).

-The Cores and the RING are adjusted in the same fashion, except they are adjusted by whole numbers, rather than fractions.
+The Cores and the MESH are adjusted in the same fashion, except they are adjusted by whole numbers, rather than fractions.